-2.4 FSANZ Act assessment requirements
+2.5 FSANZ Act assessment requirements

-In assessing the application and the subsequent development of a food regulatory measure, FSANZ has had regard to the following matters in section 29 of the FSANZ Act:
+When assessing this application and the subsequent development of a food regulatory measure, FSANZ has had regard to the following matters in section 29 of the FSANZ Act:

-2.4.1 Section 29
+2.5.1 Section 29

-2.4.1.1 Consideration of costs and benefits
+2.5.1.1 Consideration of costs and benefits

-Changes have been made to the Impact Analysis requirements by the Office of Impact Analysis (OIA)6.
+Changes have been made to the Impact Analysis requirements by the Office of Impact Analysis (OIA).
 Impact analysis is no longer required to be finalised with the OIA.
-Prior to these changes the OIA advised FSANZ that a Regulatory Impact Statement was not required for the applications relating to food additives.
+Prior to these changes the OIA advised FSANZ that a Regulatory Impact Statement (RIS) was not required for the applications relating to food additives.
 This is because applications relating to permitting the use of food additives that have been determined to be safe are considered to be minor and deregulatory in nature as their use will be voluntary if the application is approved.
-Under the new approach, FSANZ's assessment is that a regulatory impact statement is not required for this application.
+Under the new approach, FSANZ's assessment is that a RIS is not required for this application.

-FSANZ has given consideration to the costs and benefits that may arise from the proposed measure for the purposes of meeting FSANZ Act considerations.
+FSANZ, however, gave consideration to the costs and benefits that may arise from the proposed measure for the purposes of meeting FSANZ Act considerations.
 The FSANZ Act requires FSANZ to have regard to whether costs that would arise from the proposed measure outweigh the direct and indirect benefits to the community, government or industry that would arise from the proposed measure (paragraph 29(2)(a)).

-6 Regulatory Impact Analysis Guide for Ministers' Meetings and National Standard Setting Bodies | The Office of Impact Analysis (pmc.gov.au)
+&lt;sup>7 Regulatory Impact Analysis Guide for Ministers' Meetings and National Standard Setting Bodies | The Office of Impact Analysis (pmc.gov.au)

-The purpose of this consideration is to determine if the community, government and industry as a whole is likely to benefit, on balance, from a move from the status quo (where status quo is rejecting the application).
+The purpose of this consideration was to determine if the community, government and industry as a whole is likely to benefit, on balance, from a move from the status quo (where status quo is rejecting the application).
 This analysis considers permitting the use of steviol glycosides as a food additive (intense sweetener) in FSMP.

-The consideration of the costs and benefits in this section is not intended to be an exhaustive, quantitative economic analysis of the proposed measures and, in fact, most of the effects that were considered cannot easily be assigned a dollar value.
-Rather, the assessment seeks to highlight the potential positives and negatives of moving away from the status quo by permitting the food additive.
+The consideration of the costs and benefits in this section was not intended to be an exhaustive, quantitative economic analysis of the proposed measures and, in fact, most of the effects that were considered cannot easily be assigned a dollar value.
+Rather, the assessment sought to highlight the potential positives and negatives of moving away from the status quo by permitting the food additive.

 FSANZ's conclusions regarding the costs and benefits of the proposed measure are set out below.
-However, information received from the call for submissions may result in FSANZ arriving at a different outcome.